kay-a11y/aftermark/README.md

 Many modern platforms embed user-specific watermarks into app screenshots.
 These watermarks are **invisible** to the eye but **detectable** via equalization or frequency analysis.
 Some are LSB-based, some render [snow-like patterns](#before--after) across RGB channels.
 Some even survive compression.
 They are all *a form of tracking*.
 And no one should be silently tagged just for sharing a screenshot.

 **Two-thirds** of high-traffic mobile apps in China now tag screenshots; many started in 2022 after [Douban](https://pandaily.com/douban-app-screenshots-contain-user-information-watermark) & [Zhihu](https://www.sixthtone.com/news/1011179) incidents.
 Outside China, it's still niche.
 Except for DRM-heavy verticals (video streaming, enterprise VDI) where "forensic" marks are universal.
-While tech diversity is widening, we still see classic LSB and DCT hacks. ut 2024-25 papers (ScreenMark, CoreMark) chase *camera-shot-robust* patterns that sit in mid-frequency bands or irregular point clouds.
+While tech diversity is widening, we still see classic LSB and DCT hacks.
+But 2024-25 papers (ScreenMark, CoreMark) chase *camera-shot-robust* patterns that sit in mid-frequency bands or irregular point clouds.

 ## Features